emca-it/ITRS-Log-Analytics-7.x/13-Integration/13-Integration.md

 ### The scope of integration

-The integration of Energy Logserver with the AWS cloud environment was prepared based on the following requirements:
+The integration of ITRS Log Analytics with the AWS cloud environment was prepared based on the following requirements:

 1. General information of the EC2 area, i.e .:
    - number of machines